 Kombucha should have a pH between 2.5 and 4.0.
-Lower than 2.5 is too acid to drink.
-Higher than 4.0 will not support the scoby, and can encourage the formation of mold.
+Lower than 2.5, the brew is too acid to drink.
+Higher than 4.0, the brew will not support the scoby, and can encourage the formation of mold.

-You can test the acidity of the kombucha with inexpensive pH strips available from Cultures for Health or from a pharmacy.
+Test the acidity of the kombucha with inexpensive pH strips, available from Cultures for Health, a home-brew supply store, or from a pharmacy.

 If the pH of the kombucha is out of range, contact Customer Support for assistance.
 If the pH is in range, continue with this checklist.